1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 Throughout these blogs I will also offer some online and offline resources to help further our investigation.

-This blog post I recommend the following 3 books:
+This blog post I recommend the following three books:

 I appreciate the comment.